What Are All The Different Cartilage Piercing Names? Here's A Handy Guide

 A snug goes from the front side of the mid-helix through to the front side of the conch.
 It can swell to a greater degree than other piercings, so a longer piece helps in the healing process.

-A rook heals quickest with a curved barbell, and because they tend to stick out, it's best to not wear a circular piece until its entirely healed.
+A rook piercing is a cartilage piercing in the upper ear located above the tragus in the anti-helix.
+Typically, this piercing heals quickest with a curved barbell, and because they tend to stick out, it's best to not wear a circular piece until its entirely healed.

-An Industrial piercing connects any two piercings with a single straight or curves barbell.
+An industrial piercing connects any two piercings with a single straight or curved barbell.
 Connecting a forward helix and mid-helix is the most traditional version of this option.